 What are Hatch Chiles?

-Hatch Chiles are a prized New Mexican chile and are available in August and September.
+Hatch Chiles are a prized New Mexican chile and are only available in August and September.

 These favorite Southwestern chiles are grown in the Mesilla Valley, just north of Las Cruces, where the sunlight is intense and and the nights are cool.

-This climate combination results in a chile that has a wonderful earthy flavor, with a subtle sweetness and kick to it.
-To be honest they’re not actually very hot — they’re generally more a mild-medium heat pepper, which makes them incredibly versatile in the kitchen.
+This climate combination where they’re grown results in a chile that has a wonderful earthy flavor, with a subtle sweetness and kick to it.
+They are either hot or mild, and we are lucky enough that they are labeled this way in markets.

 - 8 large eggs

 - Roast the chiles set the oven.
 Roast and peel the peppers.
 (Here's How to Roast and Peel Peppers.)
 Preheat the oven to 375°F.

 - Cook the bacon.
 Place a paper towel on a large plate and set it aside.In a large oven proof skillet (one that will ultimately fit 8 opened Hatch chiles quite snugly), cook the bacon over medium heat until it's crisp, a few minutes per side.
 Remove the bacon from the pan and place it on the paper towel-lined plate to let the grease drain.
 Leave a thin coating of bacon grease in the pan.
 You might need to pour some off if it seems excessive.

 - Cook the onions.
 Add the onions to the pan, and over medium-high heat, cook until they are nicely browned, about 4 minutes.
 Put the browned onions in a small bowl, keeping any remaining bacon grease in the pan.
 Set aside.

 - Open the chiles and remove the seeds.
 Use a paring knife to make a slit in each of the peppers to open them, keeping them as intact as possible.
 Then remove all of the seeds.
 (Unless you want the added heat.)
 Place the peppers, slit side up in the pan.